paulereed/paulereed.github.io/research.md

 hierarchical linear models.
 I have served as a statistical consultant for several projects, from the acquisition of spelling to lipreading.

-Outside of my phonetic work, I have investigated other aspects of the linguistics of Southern American English.
+Outside of my phonetic work, I have investigated other aspects of the linguistics of Southern American English, primarily the syntax of multiple modals, negation, and auxiliary movement.
-With Stan Dubinsky, we have an ongoing project examining the syntax and semantics of multiple modals.
 In a related vein, I am the co-director, with Michael Montgomery, of *[MultiMo](http://artsandsciences.sc.edu/multimo/){:target='_blank'}*, a searchable database of published and unpublished tokens of multiple modals.